MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Partition the table into smaller tables, with one for each clinic.
 Run queries against the smaller table pairs, and use unions for consolidated reports.

 **Memorize:** `C) Normalize the master patient-record table into the patient table and the visits table, and create other necessary tables to avoid self-join.`

-**Quick reason:** Normalize the master patient-record table into the patient table and the visits table, and create other necessary tables to avoid self-join.

 <details>
 <summary>Full explanation</summary>